 Would your student like to center their education on world history in a different way?
 This course explores the history of Africa and Asia.
 We’ll learn about the history of great ancient civilizations from the early Mesopotamians and Egyptians to the mysterious Indus River Valley people and the first Han Chinese dynasties.
-We’ll look at the development of trade networks across Africa and the Indian Ocean and how they created enormous wealth and power in the medieval world.
-We’ll learn about the rise of Islam and the ways its spread influenced history.
+In addition, we’ll look at the development of trade networks across Africa and the Indian Ocean and how they created enormous wealth and power in the medieval world.
+Students will also learn about the rise of Islam and the ways its spread influenced history.
 We’ll examine the different ways that the clashes between Europe and its neighbors played out in Africa, the Middle East, India, China, Japan, and Southeast Asia.
-We’ll look at the roots of contemporary conflicts and issues across the continents.
+Finally, we’ll look at the roots of contemporary conflicts and issues across the continents.

 This course is centered around engaging with a variety of different sorts of texts, including films, memoirs, graphic novel memoirs, primary sources, and secondary sources.
 While our class will include lecture and note taking practice, my emphasis is on class discussion and participation.
 Learning happens outside the class when students read and watch videos.
 Processing that information happens in the classroom, when we discuss, synthesize, and prepare for written assignments.

 This course has four units: Africa, the Middle East, South Asia, and East Asia.
 Each unit will cover the basic geography, religions, and cultures of the region and the history from prehistoric times to the present or recent past, meaning that we’ll have a chance to see themes repeated and find connections as we make our way through history four times.

 Each unit contains:

 - A nonfiction history book (there are two short books for the East Asia unit)

 - One or two memoirs